 eToro also offers more advanced copy trading tools called CopyPortfolios.
 These are professionally managed portfolios that utilise artificial intelligence and algorithmic trading, and there are two types.
 Top Trader Portfolios are made up of the best performing traders on eToro, while Market Portfolios bundle together a number of assets under one chosen market strategy.

-Research and Analysis at eToro
+Charting, Research and Analysis at eToro

 eToro is slightly lacking when it comes to research and analysis.
-Although the platform has integrated its stock research page with TipRanks, this doesn’t provide an abundance of information.
+Although the eToro web platform has integrated its stock research page with TipRanks, this doesn’t provide an abundance of information.
 For example, you are unable to view earnings reports, published accounts, or in-depth expert analysis.

-eToro Investment App
+eToro Mobile App

 If you’re the type of trader that likes to keep tabs of your investments at all times, eToro offers a free stock trading app.
-The app is available to download on both iOS and Android devices.
+The mobile trading app is available to download on both iOS and Android devices.
 If you don’t have one of the aforementioned operating systems, you will be able to access eToro from your standard mobile web browser.